FyraLabs-Graveyard/pungi/doc/configuration.rst

      * ``yaboot`` -- only ``yaboot`` package on ``ppc`` arch matches this (only in ``yum`` backend)

+.. _additional_packages:

 **additional_packages**
     (*list*) -- additional packages to be included in a variant and architecture; format: ``[(variant_uid_regex, {arch|*: [package_globs]})]``

     The packages specified here are matched against RPM names, not any other provides in the package not the name of source package.
+Shell globbing is used, so wildcards are possible.
+The package can be specified as name only or ``name.arch``.

 **filter_packages**
     (*list*) -- packages to be excluded from a variant and architecture;
     format: ``[(variant_uid_regex, {arch|*: [package_globs]})]``

-    The packages specified here are matched against RPM names, not any other provides in the package not the name of source package.
+    See :ref:`additional_packages <additional_packages>` for details about
+    package specification.

 **filter_system_release_packages**
     (*bool*) -- for each variant, figure out the best system release package